tylermorganwall/rayvertex/README.md

 <img src="man/figures/README-cornell5-1.png" width="100%" />

-And let’s add all the other basic shapes (including the included OBJ file and the `humface` mesh3d object from the Rvcg package):
+And let’s add all the other basic mesh shapes included in the package (including the included OBJ file and the `humface` mesh3d object from the Rvcg package):

 ``` r
 library(Rvcg)